How To Get Free Tuition at Ivy League Schools and Other Major Colleges

 The income threshold varies based on family size.
 For example, if a family of four is applying for UNC aid for the 2023-2024 school year, their annual income from 2021 must fall below $53,000 to be considered.

 Choosing the right school for you

 The schools noted above are just a sampling of those who offer to cover tuition and other expenses based on need.
-These free tuition programs are also just one way you can deal with the high cost of tuition, so you won’t have to graduate school buried in student loans.
+These free-tuition programs are also just one way you can deal with the high cost of college tuition, so you won’t have to join the many Americans struggling with student loan debt.

-If you’re not sure where you want to go to school and are worried about affordability, evaluate factors such as cost, reputation and financial aid offerings to pick the best choice for you.
+If you’re unsure where you want to go to school and are worried about affordability, evaluate factors such as cost, reputation and financial aid offerings to pick the best choice for you.